Published online: May 2023

 4.1.5 The lower floors of a tall building are often referred to as the base.
 The role of the base is to assist in creating an attractive, active and public face to the building that provides an interesting, safe, welcoming and comfortable pedestrian experience and is respectful of historic plot widths.
 Depending on the scale of the tall building, the treatment/articulation of its base can take a number of different forms.
 One such form is that of a distinctive podium which is visually separated from the middle (tower) section but helps to achieve a transitional piece that enables more of a human scale at street level and relates more sympathetically with adjacent lower scale buildings.

-4.1.7 Comprising the largest section of the building, the middle section should address several issues including the scale, design and orientation of the final composition.
+4.1.8 Comprising the largest section of the building, the middle section should address several issues including the scale, design and orientation of the final composition.
 These will be determined by a number of factors such as the height of the building in proportion to the street width and the proportion and depth of openings in considering solid-to-void relationships.
 Such factors can have varying impacts on amenity, privacy, wind speeds, views as well as the amount of sunlight and daylight that reaches neighbouring buildings, streets and public space, all of which should be resolved as part of the design process.
+Junctions between buildings should be sympathetically considered so as to ensure a degree of continuity in the streetscape, avoid disparities between floor levels and the potential for jarring architectural fenestration tie-ins.
 Careful consideration will also need to be given to the choice of primary and secondary materials.

-4.1.8 The top component represents the upper ‘cap’ of the building which is often viewed in silhouette against the backdrop of the sky and can contribute to the city skyline.
-This is where additional design detailing can occur providing further embellishment to the articulation of the façade which adds to the legibility of the overall composition.
+4.1.9 The top component represents the upper ‘cap’ of the building which is often viewed in silhouette against the backdrop of the sky and can contribute to the city skyline.
+This is where additional design detailing can provide further embellishment to the articulation of the façade and add to the overall legibility of the building.
 This component can include a number of upper floors and by way of their massing, choice of materials and articulation create a cohesive and considered conclusion to the building form.
 Here careful consideration needs to be given to other elements that can interfere with this component, including the placement of roof top equipment, lift/stair core overruns, signage and external amenity space.

 4.2.2 Balancing the retention of the tall building’s architectural and historic integrity against its repurposed use is vital.
 This is particularly so where the tall building in question is within the setting of a heritage asset or is considered to contain locally distinctive features.
 Where this is the case, every opportunity should be taken to retain as much of the character of the building as possible, be these external and/or internal, to avoid costly reconstruction work and get the building back into use over a short space of time.

 4.2.3 Conversely where a tall building is not considered to contribute to the character of an area, the opportunity may exist to reimagine the building on a large scale so that it responds more positively to its surrounding context and setting of built heritage assets.
-In these cases, a more flexible approach may be taken in relation to a comprehensive reimagining scheme, however justification for doing so will need to be provided as part of a Tall Buildings Design Statement (TBDS).
+In these cases, a more flexible approach may be taken in relation to a comprehensive reimagining scheme, however justification for doing so will need to be provided as part of a Tall Buildings Design Statement (TBDS) - see Section 6.

 4.2.4 Across Ireland and the UK there are many examples of buildings constructed in the 1960s, 1970s and even the 1980s, where often due to their architectural language and style being out of vogue, consideration is given in the first instance to their demolition.
 While this may be the only viable option for those that are structurally unsound and cannot be viably retained, efforts in these instances should at least be made to salvage as much of the existing material from the building as possible.
 Where the building structure is sound and the layout of floorplates are flexible, a reuse and renew approach is encouraged.
 Any proposed net gains in the form of extensions and/or additional storeys will need to be justified as part of the TBDS.